zarianw/jonoondb_tutorial/docs/tutorial.md

 }
 ```
 #### Getting the raw documents
 The queries written above gives you the data as structured resultset.
 What if you want to get back the raw document blob that you inserted?
 Each collection has a virtual hidden column named **_document**.
-When used in a query this evalutes to the raw document blob that was originally inserted.
+When used in a query this evaluates to the raw document blob that was originally inserted.
 For example:
 ```c++
 rs = db.ExecuteSelect("SELECT _document FROM character;");
 while (rs.Next()) {